Don’t coach your child to smile!

 Secondly, it is probably best to avoid high-contrast outfits (black shirt, white pants) and very bright colors (white and yellow).

-The above creates an unnecesarry technical dificulty for the photographer.
-The difficulty is not hard to overcome but, coupled with the fact that children don’t really stand still may result in a higher percentage of shots missed while the photographer is making yet one more adjustment on the camera.
+The above creates an unnecessary technical difficulty for the photographer.
+Depending on the photographer, this difficulty is not particularly hard to overcome but, coupled with the fact that children don’t stand still, may result in a higher percentage of shots missed while the photographer is making yet one more adjustment on the camera.

-5. Don’t let the children worry about getting their pictures taken
+Don’t let the children worry about getting their pictures being taken

 That’s the photographer’s and parent’s job.